This post is dedicated to Emily and Elise, who asked that I write about it.

 And then events turned sour (cream).

 I'm over my honeymoon phase off living in a new place and on to the phase where small things bother me much more than they should.
-I'm told the next phase is normalcy, so yay progress?
+I'm told the next phase is normalcy?
+Something to look forward to.
 Germany is not so vastly different from the US that I'm really frustrated by day to day life or anything like that.
 I really do mean small things.
-And for the last couple of weeks I have been fixated on sour cream.
+And for the last couple of weeks I have been fixated on American-style sour cream.

 Germans as a whole are really confused about the American propensity to lop whole food groups out of our diets and label certain foods as wholly good or bad.
-Standards here are high, GMOs and many additives and preservatives are illegal, bread is often fresh from the bakery that day, and food is seasonal and local (proudly announced by a little German flag on a package or label.)
+Standards here are high, many common American preservatives are illegal, bread is often fresh from the bakery that day, and food is seasonal and local (proudly announced by a little German flag on a package or label.)
 Seasonality aside, the variety in what's offered even at a smaller shop can be quite marvelous.
-To my eyes two things stand out in particular: the meat section (wurst!) and the dairy.
+To my eyes two things stand out in particular: the meat section (Wurst!) and the dairy.
 Both of these categories are much beloved and will likely be present in some form at every meal of the day.

-The first time I spotted this I clapped my hands and jumped up and down, throwing it in the basket even though we already had approximately 47 dairy products in the cart (cheese, y'all.)
+The first time I spotted this I clapped my hands and jumped up and down, throwing it in the basket even though we already had approximately 47 dairy products in the cart.
+I did note it has less fat than American-style sour cream; but hope springs eternal.
 I don't remember what we had for dinner that night, I just remember the devastation.
 This little box does not contain sour cream.
 It's some kind of mayo-ish, gray tinted cream stuff full of unidentifiable herbs.
 This cycle of elation and defeat has been repeated at several grocery stores, as all three kinds of "sour cream" available are the same stuff, all with strange strange herbs.

 YOU MAKE IT YOURSELF